tyrone-j-roberts/easy-wp-cpt/README.md

             }
     }
  ```
-* To use the class in a the loop instantiate the class without a post ID
+* To use the class in the loop instantiate the class without a post ID
  ```php
 <?php if(have_posts()) :
        while(have_posts()) :